RESEARCH STARTER

 Computers and other chip-based technologies that rely on microcircuitry are being designed to operate virtually anywhere, including the hostile conditions of outer space.
 These electronic systems must be able to operate under environmental circumstances that would preclude the use of other energy resources.
 As supplies of fossil fuels dwindle, attention has refocused on solar and other renewable energy resources, and the need to put more emphasis on the development of electrical systems becomes more urgent.

 Ongoing research is expected to result in the development of new materials that will allow electricity to be transmitted without resistance.
-These so-called superconducting materials are expected to contain no obstructions to the flow of electrons and therefore no heat will be expended.
+These superconducting materials can allow electrical current to flow with negligible resistance under specific conditions, greatly reducing heat generation.
 Accordingly, no cooling fans will be required to expel that heat.
 The efficiency of electronic systems will improve dramatically, as will portability.
 The load factors built into electric motors will be reduced significantly, as current voltages will be more easily controlled.

-Circuitry will be reduced to subminiature size and the amount of energy required to operate it will be reduced exponentially.
+Advances in technology are expected to further reduce circuitry size and improve energy efficiency.
 The electronic era is experiencing a major technological leap forward that will ensure its place as the preeminent source of energy in the twenty-first century.

 Principal terms